digikar99/dense-arrays/README.md

 - integration with [py4cl2](#py4cl2): simply set `py4cl2:*array-type*` to `:dense-arrays` when you want to use py4cl2 with dense-arrays.
 - and perhaps more things!

-Development of the following systems could aid for further minimalism of the first two systems:
+Development of the following system could aid for further minimalism of the first two systems:

 - trivial-form-type: For form-type, there is a full dependency on [compiler-macros](https://github.com/Bike/compiler-macro)

-- trivial-coerce: For coerce, plus-lite version is dependent on [generic-cl](https://github.com/alex-gutev/generic-cl)
+> `dense-arrays+static-vectors` system is currently "especially unstable" because we might move towards abstracting its functionality to provide more interchangeable backends.

-# API as of this commit
+# Exported Symbols as of this commit

 - dense-arrays:
+    - array
+    - arrayp
+    - make-array
+    - aref
+    - row-major-aref
     - copy-array
-    - aref
     - do-arrays
+    - array=
+    - print-array
     - array-dimensions
+    - narray-dimensions
     - array-displaced-to
-    - array
     - array-dimension
     - array-rank
-    - narray-dimensions
-    - array=
     - array-displacement
     - array-element-type
     - array-total-size
-    - row-major-aref
-    - make-array
+    - \*array-element-print-format\*
-    - arrayp
+    - \*use-static-vectors\*
-    - print-array
+    - \*use-static-vectors-alist*\

 - dense-arrays-plus-lite:
-    - zeros
-    - ones-like
-    - \*element-type-alist\*
-    - rand-like
-    - rand
+    - asarray
     - as-cl-array
     - ones
+    - ones-like
-    - asarray
+    - zeros
     - zeros-like
+    - rand
+    - rand-like
     - transpose
+    - \*element-type-alist\*

 - dense-arrays-plus-
     - uint32
     - uint8
+    - int32
     - shape
-    - int32
-    -
+    - size

-# Demonstration
+# Basic Demonstration

 ```lisp
 CL-USER> (uiop:define-package :dense-arrays-demo